5l1v3r1/optistop/README.md

 # Optimal stopping

-This experiment sees if a neural net can solve the [optimal stopping](https://en.wikipedia.org/wiki/Optimal_stopping) problem.
-The network is trained using [Q-learning](https://en.wikipedia.org/wiki/Q-learning).
-In the optimal stopping problem, the agent sees a list of candidates and is told if each candidate is superior to all the other candidates.
-The agent wants to select the best candidate, but must choose whether to accept or select a candidate on the spot (it cannot wait to see the remaining candidates).
+This experiment sees if a neural net can solve an [optimal stopping](https://en.wikipedia.org/wiki/Optimal_stopping) problem known as the [secretary problem](https://en.wikipedia.org/wiki/Secretary_problem).
+The network (a multi-layer LSTM) is trained using [Q-learning](https://en.wikipedia.org/wiki/Q-learning).

+In the optimal stopping problem, the agent sees a stream of candidates and is told when a candidate is superior to all the previous candidates.
+For each candidate, the agent can either select that candidate or pass.
+The agent's goal is to select the best candidate, knowing that it cannot make multiple selections and cannot undo a decision to pass or select once the decision is made.

-Before I used Q-learning, I had a [version of optistop](https://github.com/unixpickle/optistop/tree/supervised) that used supervised learning.
+Before I learned about Q-learning, I had a [version of optistop](https://github.com/unixpickle/optistop/tree/supervised) that used supervised learning.
 The supervised version was very fast (it took about 30 seconds to become optimal on 50-timestep scenarios).

 # Results